A case involving injuries sustained on the property of another would be considered a premises related matter.

 Notice may be established in two possible ways ‑ (1) Actual Notice or (2) Constructive Notice.

-Actual notice means that the defendant actually knew of the condition through their own observations, or caused and created the condition through their own affirmative acts.
+Actual notice means that the defendant actually knew of the condition through notification or their own observations, or caused and created the condition through their own affirmative acts.

 Constructive notice means that the condition was in existence for a long enough time before the occurrence that in the exercise of reasonable care a reasonable person who has the obligation of maintenance or repair should have known of it with enough time to repair it before the accident.
 In other words, constructive notice may be established even if the defendant had no actual knowledge of the condition before the accident.